-Classic Stove-Top Rice Pudding- an old fashioned recipe for rice pudding made on the stove.
-Delicious and easy to make, this dish is great for all ages.
+Classic Stove-Top Rice Pudding- an old-fashioned recipe for rice pudding made on the stove.
+Delicious and easy to make, this dish is excellent for all ages.

 It does not really matter how you serve it or when.
 The important part is to make this classic simple recipe of rice pudding your own by adding the flavors you like, then enjoy it with your family.

 Children love rice pudding.
 It is nutritious and delicious.
 It also becomes a great comfort food during the cold season when you need something to warm you inside.

 Rice pudding made on the stove is one of the best childhood memories I have.

 My maternal grandmother used to make us rice pudding quite often and serve it with various toppings, like cinnamon, fruit preserves, dried fruits, and walnuts, or just syrup.